-Respite (including day care) is only available to members residing with primary caregivers in family settings.
+Respite (including day care) is only available to members residing with primary caregivers in family settings, including adult foster homes.
 Respite is available when a primary caregiver is not compensated for providing some or all of the supervision and support needed by the member.
-Reimbursement for respite in any setting may not exceed the Department's currently approved hourly respite reimbursement rate.
+Reimbursement for respite in any setting may not exceed the Departments currently approved hourly respite reimbursement rate.
 Under no circumstances will childcare reimbursed under this service be used to replace routine childcare that a caregiver is responsible to provide.

 Children from birth through age 17 may be served in licensed children's day care centers and in licensed family and group day care homes.
 For children under the age of 13, the waiver will cover the difference in cost between usual and customary rates and the increased rate charged by the provider to serve a child with extraordinary support needs.
-Children aged 13 through age 17 may be served in licensed children's day care centers and in licensed family and group day care homes, as allowed by the Montana Office of Inspector General.
-Under no circumstances will children be served in settings licensed to serve adults.
+Children aged 13 through age 17 may be served in licensed children's day care centers and in licensed family and group day care homes, as allowed by the Montana Quality Assurance Division.
+Individuals aged 18 and older may receive support and supervision services in licensed adult day centers.
+Under no circumstances will adults be served in settings licensed to serve children.
+Neither will children be served in settings licensed to serve adults.